digitaldelinquent/homelab/README.md

 - Ngninx Proxy Manager - Used as a reverse proxy for all the services with an HTTP interface.
-- Tailscale (TBD) - Used for remote access into the homelab network.
+- Netbird - Used for remote access into the homelab network.
 - Pi-Hole - Used for Ad-Blocking and a local DNS.
 - Syncthing - Used to sync files across devices and backup files.
 - VaultWarden - Used to maintain a backup copy of a bitwarden vault.